-This Africa-wide programme provides an avenue through which different stakeholder communities work together to define priority activities, share knowledge, and develop relevant services.
+This Africa-wide programme provides an avenue through which different stakeholder communities collaborate to define priority activities, share knowledge, and develop relevant services.

 This pan-African effort is making strides towards advancing open science through strengthening and expanding services at the institutional, national and regional levels.
-LIBSENSE’s approach is using bottom-up, distributed and heterogenous ways to entrench open access and open science in Africa.
-The programme is all-inclusive; this is demonstrated in the regional dispersal of its communities, the language for operation and then the cultural nature of its operations and communities.
+LIBSENSE’s approach uses bottom-up, distributed and heterogenous ways to entrench open access and open science in Africa.
+The programme is all-inclusive; this is demonstrated in the regional dispersal of its communities, the languages for operation, and the cultural nature of its operations and communities.